MylesBorins/theremax/posts/hand-tracking.md

 ### Round and back again
 In the end I decided to move back to my original algorithm.
 It would appear that doing hand tracking on a stock webcam is less than desirable if one is not in perfect conditions.
 There was one last algorithm I was researching using adaptive histograms and the camshift algorithm, [sample code](https://github.com/blr246/adaptive-histogram-camshift), although I did not have time to attempt to implement it.

+If you would like to experiment with the convex based hand tracking check out the cv2 branch in the git repo